Living in a flat and playing an instrument (or being a heavy metal enthusiast), don’t often go peacefully hand in hand.

 Thankfully this particular client in Wimbledon had done some research and decided that a Vivid Green garden room with Premium Plus Acoustic Package would provide a comfortable place for practice where he could feel confident that he was not upsetting the neighbours.

-In a Premium Plus Acoustic Package building, the SIPS boards used to construct the building are lined with a double sandwich layer of acoustic plasterboard, which are also filled mineral wool that absorbs sound vibrations.
+In a Premium Plus Acoustic Package building, the SIPS panels used to construct the building are lined with a double layer of acoustic plasterboard, which are also filled mineral wool that absorbs sound vibrations.
 The ceiling consists of sound block plasterboard and the floor consists of acoustic underlay.

 Considerations are also made to installation of sockets, switches and lighting – as the more openings that are made in the acoustic plasterboard, the less efficient it becomes at blocking sound.
 For this reason, wall mounted switches and sockets are used rather than more common inset ones, and set of four spotlights on a track were installed rather than inset spot lights which require multiple large holes to be drilled into the ceiling.